reyhaneghaderi/reyhaneghaderi/README.md

 - I’m interested in Data Science,Machine learning, Deep Learning, Computer Vision, , and  Federated Learning
 - 🤝 I’m looking to collaborate on real-world machine learning problems, especially in healthcare,business,art,....

-- 📫 How to reach me https://www.linkedin.com/Reyhaneh Ghaderi
+- 📫 How to reach me https://www.linkedin.com/ReyhanehGhaderi
 - ⚡ Fun fact:🐍 Python and Italian are both new languages to me — and I’m enjoying learning them side by side!😄